fabio-noga/PokemonSpritesDownloader/README.md

 # Pokemon Sprite Downloader

-Downloads all gif/png sprites (+shiny) + a lot of pokemon content from gen 5 labels from a pokemon showdown open source.
+NodeJS script that downloads all gif/png sprites (+shiny) + a lot of pokemon content from gen 5 labels from a pokemon showdown open source.

 ## Usage
 You can initialize the program with (1) and use like (2)